 Day 14: Lang Son – Ha Long. ~180 km, ~7 h.

-We have a long ride mainly on secondary road, passing many coal mines along the road.
+We have a long ride mainly on a secondary road, passing many coal mines along the road.
 We hope you are not covered in coal dust when we arrive in Halong City.

 Day 15: Halong Bay.
 Cruising.